mikemaccana/powershell-profile/README.md

 `where` (also called `where-object`) - choose items matching some criteria.

+## How does Powershell actually differ from bash, day-to-day?

+Here's a real comparison: [a bash script used to find a compromised node module a little while ago](https://twitter.com/feross/status/1017481175005257728):

+	find . -type d -name "eslint-scope" -print0 | xargs -n 1 -0 -I % sh -c "(cat %/package.json | npx json version) && echo '(at %)'"

+Here's [a Powershell version](https://twitter.com/mikemaccana/status/1017774238344900608).
+This is written using Unix aliases as that's what folk are familiar with, though it's generally considered better to use the full names in your scripts:

+	$results = @{}
+	ls -recurse -filter "eslint-scope" | foreach {
+		$file = "${PSItem}\package.json"
+		$version = cat $file | convertfrom-json | select -ExpandProperty version
+		$results.Add($file,$version) }
+	echo $results | format-list

+You might prefer one or the other, but the important difference:

+ - Powershell has real objects.
+We're creating a hashmap of `$file`,`$version` pairs.
+ - In Powershell we `select` the keys whose values we want, rather than scraping with regexs
+ - Powershell seperates content from presentation, so we can format our `$results` however we want
+ - Powershell has inbuilt tools to parse JSON (and CSV, and Excel, and other common formats).
+It can make them too.

 ## Included commands

 ### Stuff that should be there out of the box